hcho3/xgboost-json-schema/index.rst

 classification, ``num_output_group`` must be set to the number of classes.
 This must be identical to the value for ``num_class`` field of LearnerModelParam_ that was provided at training time.

-The ``num_roots`` specified the number of roots in each tree.
-For most use cases, this should be set to 1.

 TreeParam
 ---------